Software apps and online services

 Lantern combines an Ikea lamp, laser projector and Android Things to create a connected projector that explores the relationships between surfaces and content.

-It is built around the concept of ‘channels’ – mini apps that can be configured through the companion app, connect to data feeds online and display a projected UI.
+It was originally built around the concept of ‘channels’ – mini apps that can be configured through the companion app, connect to data feeds online and display a projected UI.

 Here are some channels we made: